chuckbergeron/pa/README.md

 ## Running locally:

+#### Database:

-Make sure you have postgres running, and have entered in proper credentials/DB names to your `config/database.yml` file.
+PA is using Postgres.
+Make sure you have a postgres server running, and have entered in proper credentials/DB names to your `config/database.yml` file.

+Once you have created the databases and migrated them, you can run the seeds file to load some test data:

+`rails db:create:all && rails db:migrate && rails db:setup && rails db:seed`

+#### Foreman / Procfile

+PA has two components, a Rails API backend and a React frontend.
+The frontend is found in `RAILS_ROOT/client`.

 If you have the foreman gem installed, or with `bundle exec` run:

 `foreman start -f Procfile.dev`

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

 * How to run the test suite